borkdude/advent-of-cljc/README.md

 This repo will not accept multiple input and answers (see [this issue](https://github.com/borkdude/advent-of-cljc/issues/6) for details).

+## Tests

 Make sure the tests for your solution pass with the `test-one` script.

 Please do not run calculations outside the tests.
 Memoized functions are permitted.
 Top-level lazy sequences are fine as long as they are not realized outside the tests.

+CircleCI runs tests for changed namespaces with the `.circle/test-diff` script.

+Tests support the following metadata:

+ - `:skip-cljs`: used for skipping Node test.
+Only used in `.circle/test-diff`, `script/test` and `script/test-one`.
+ - `:slow`: used for skipping long-running tests.
+Only used in `script/test`.

 ## Run